WesProL/wesprol-compiler/README.md

 ### References

-> IMPORTANT: The WesProL dereference operator `*` has higher binding power than C.
+> IMPORTANT: The Wes dereference operator `*` has higher binding power than C.
 >
 > It always dereferences the variable next to it.
 >